tomaszs/Hintly/README.md

 4. npm install -g @vscode/vsce
 5. npm run build
 6. login to extension manager (with b@)
-7. update package
+7. click three dots next to the package in the list
-tbd: how to do it via vsce publish
+8. update package

 ## Authors